rabstolaf/bwsys/03_scripting.md

 ### Other Types of Scripts <a name="otherscripts"></a>

-This lesson has focussed on bash scripting, however, these types of script files are not restrained to just bash.
+* This lesson has focussed on bash scripting, however, these types of script files are not restrained to just bash.
-By changeing the shebang path, you can change what interpreter is used for the file.
+* By changeing the shebang path, you can change what interpreter is used for the file.
 This means that if you put something like
 ```sh
 #!/usr/bin/env python
 ```
-It will use your python interpreter instead of bash.
+* It will use your python interpreter instead of bash.
-Therefore you won't have to write
+* Therefore you won't have to write
 ```sh
 $ python myscript.py
 ```
-to execute the script, you will simply execute it like we did a bash script
+* To execute the script, you will simply execute it like we did a bash script
 ```sh
 $ ./myscript.py
 ```
-and it will find the interpreter on its own.
+* And it will find the interpreter on its own.

 [**NEXT: Applications**](04_applications.md)